shcallaway/semantic-cache-chatbot/README.md

 4. If index creation fails:
    - Verify you have selected the Starter (free) tier
    - Check that you haven't exceeded the free tier limits

+#### Qdrant Issues

+1. If using local Qdrant:
+   - Ensure Docker is running
+   - Check that port 6333 is available
+   - Verify the container is running with `docker ps`
+2. If using Qdrant Cloud:
+   - Verify your API key in the `.env` file
+   - Check that your cluster is in the "Active" state
+   - Ensure your firewall isn't blocking the connection

 ## License